 High traffic classifieds sites and apps are worth reviewing including Craigslist, Letgo, Mercari, and fashion-focused Poshmark.
 Some social media platforms offer social and e-commerce capabilities, for example, Facebook has a Marketplace (mainly for used goods) and users can sell in e-commerce-centric groups.

 Many online marketplaces have affiliate programs for individuals who prefer marketing goods instead of selling them.
-For example, eBay offers the eBay Partner Network while Amazon has Amazon Associates.
-Learn about affiliate marketing.
+For example, eBay offers the eBay Partner Network, and Amazon has Amazon Associates.